 The LAPS lidar instrument has been developed from lessons learned during the development and use of five prior lidar instruments.
-The instrument was demonstrated as the first operational prototype lidar for the US Navy in 1996. ^{16, 20, 22} The long term goal for this instrument development is to replace most of the current balloon sonde profiling and thus enable data collection to support continuous routine measurements and meet the requirements for future meteorological data.
+The instrument was demonstrated as a first operational prototype lidar for the US Navy in 1996.
+16, 20, 22 The long term goal is to replace most of the current balloon sonde profiling and provide continuous routine measurements for future meteorological data.
 The shipboard testing of the Lidar Atmospheric Profile Sensor (LAPS) instrument demonstrated its ability to measure the principal atmospheric properties and capability for automated operation under a wide range of meteorological conditions.
-The instrument measures the water vapor profile based on the vibrational Raman scattering, and the temperature profile based on the rotational Raman scattering.
-Profiles are currently obtained at each minute, with a vertical resolution of 75 meters from the surface to 7 km.
-The LAPS instrument includes several sub-systems to automate the operation and provide the real-time results.
+Raman lidar profiles are currently obtained at each minute, with a vertical resolution of 75 meters from the surface to 7 km.
+The LAPS instrument includes several sub-systems to automate the operation and provide the realtime results.
 Also, the instrument includes an X-band radar which detects aircraft as they approach the beam and automatically protects a 6 degree cone angle around the beam.
-Table 2 lists the primary characteristics of the LAPS lidar and Table 3 lists the measurements obtained and the typical altitude range of the data products expected.
+Table 2 lists the primary characteristics of the LAPS lidar and Table 3 lists the measurements obtained and the typical altitude range and resolution of the data products expected.